 When an agreement cannot be reached, it may be necessary to issue an application to the court for a judge to make an order and we will support you through that process.

-We are also on hand to refer you to other experts, such as child psychologists, family therapists, and parenting class providers, who can assist parents generally in managing the separation.
-Perfectly able parents often find it very difficult to manage the stresses of family breakdown and can benefit enormously from extra support during this time.
+We are able to refer you to other experts, including child psychologists, family therapists, and parenting class providers, who can assist parents in managing the separation and its effect on children.
+Any parent can find it very difficult to manage the stresses of family breakdown and can benefit enormously from extra support.